yedlasrija/sql_retail_sales/README.md

 FROM retail_sales
 GROUP BY category
 '''
-# Findings
+## Findings
-## Customer Demographics: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+### Customer Demographics: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
-## High-Value Transactions: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+### High-Value Transactions: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
-## Sales Trends: Monthly analysis shows variations in sales, helping identify peak seasons.
+### Sales Trends: Monthly analysis shows variations in sales, helping identify peak seasons.
-## Customer Insights: The analysis identifies the top-spending customers and the most popular product categories.
+### Customer Insights: The analysis identifies the top-spending customers and the most popular product categories.
-# Reports

 ## Sales Summary: A detailed report summarizing total sales, customer demographics, and category performance.
 ## Trend Analysis: Insights into sales trends across different months and shifts.
 ## Customer Insights: Reports on top customers and unique customer counts per category.